Haihro/SQL-Projects/README.md

 # SQL-Projects

-This repository contains all projects that are made with use of Standard Query Language (SQL).
+This repository contains all projects that are made with use of Structured Query Language (SQL).